wildfly/quickstart/ejb-security/README.md

 ---------------

 This quickstart uses a secured management interface and requires that you create an application user to access the running application.
 Instructions to set up an Application user can be found here:  [Add an Application User](../README.md#addapplicationuser)

+For this quickstart it is recommended you create a user called `quickstartUser` with a password of `quickstartPwd1!` and ensure they are granted the role `guest`.

 After you add the default `quickstartUser`, use the same steps to add a second application user who is not in the `guest` role and therefore is not authorized to access the application.